HarshayuGirase/Human-Path-Prediction/README.md

   environments, e.g., for self-driving cars and social robots.
 In this work, we present Predicted Endpoint Conditioned Network (PECNet) for flexible human trajectory prediction.
 PECNet infers distant trajectory endpoints to assist in long-range multi-modal trajectory prediction.
 A novel nonlocal social pooling layer enables PECNet to infer diverse yet socially compliant trajectories.
 Additionally, we present a simple “truncation trick” for improving diversity and multi-modal trajectory prediction performance.

   Below is an example of pedestrian trajectories predicted by our model and the corresponding ground truth.
-Each person is denoted by a different color, the past is denoted by circles, and the future is denoted by stars.
-The past is the same for both predictions and ground truth.
-The left image shows the future trajectory that our model predicts and the right image shows the ground truth future trajectory that actually occurs.
+Left pane shows future trajectories for 9.6 seconds predicted in a recurrent input fashion.
+Right pane shows the predicted trajectories for future 4.8 seconds at an intersection.
+Solid circles represent the past input & stars represent the future ground truth.
+Predicted multi-modal trajectories are shown as translucent circles jointly for all present pedestrians.
+Animation is best viewed in Adobe Acrobat Reader.
+More video visualizations available at project homepage: https://karttikeya.github.io/publication/htf/
   <div align='center'>
   <img src="images/predicted.gif" style="display: inline; border-width: 0px;" width=350px></img>
   <img src="images/ground_truth.gif" style="display: inline; border-width: 0px;" width=350px></img>